Chemillé-en-Anjou

 Chemillé-en-Anjou ([ʃəmije ɑ̃.n‿ɑ̃ʒu], literally Chemillé in Anjou) is a commune in the Maine-et-Loire department of western France.
 Chemillé is the municipal seat.

 History

-It was established on 15 December 2015 by the merger of the former communes of Chanzeaux, La Chapelle-Rousselin, Chemillé-Melay, Cossé-d'Anjou, La Jumellière, Neuvy-en-Mauges, Sainte-Christine, Saint-Georges-des-Gardes, Saint-Lézin, La Salle-de-Vihiers, La Tourlandry and Valanjou.
+The commune was established on 15 December 2015 by the merger of the former communes of Chanzeaux, La Chapelle-Rousselin, Chemillé-Melay, Cossé-d'Anjou, La Jumellière, Neuvy-en-Mauges, Sainte-Christine, Saint-Georges-des-Gardes, Saint-Lézin, La Salle-de-Vihiers, La Tourlandry and Valanjou.
 Chemillé-Melay had been formed in January 2013 by the merger of the former communes of Chemillé and Melay.

+The commune of Chemillé had a small fortified castle, that was destroyed in the late 1500s on order of the governor of Britain.